 “The Freddie Starr I knew was a monster, as well as a genius,” says the hamster behind the tabloid headline that made the comic a global name overnight.
+Speaking on the record for the first time in 33 years, ‘Buster’ recalls Starr’s meteoric rise to fame.

 “I remember how he came home late one night, ranting about how he was surrounded by bloodsuckers.
 A particularly hurtful claim, as he knew my uncle had died of a Red Mite infection, contracted while voluntarily taking part in a laboratory research project.